norgera/norgera.github.io/notes/image-compression/huffman.md

-A full implementation can be seen [here](https://github.com/norgera/CS4481-Image-Compression/tree/main/Huffman%20Coding "Github") The process for creating a Huffman code is straightforward:
+A full implementation can be seen [here](https://github.com/norgera/CS4481-Image-Compression/tree/main/Huffman%20Coding "Github")

 - **Node Layout**: Begin by laying out the individual symbols as an array of unmarked nodes.
 - **Weight Assignment**: Assign to each node a weight corresponding to the frequency or probability of the symbol's occurrence.